SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

       - The requested action can not be performed at the moment.
 (Interlocks?)

     * - SyntaxError
-      - A malformed Request or on unspecified message was send
+      - A malformed Request or on unspecified message was sent

     * - InternalError
       - Something that should never happen just happened.

 *remark: This list may be extended, if needed. clients should treat unknown error classes as generic as possible.*

 Heartbeat
 ~~~~~~~~~